 Marc is a regular speaker, presenter and trainer on solar-energy-related topics to trade groups, firefighters, and first responders.
 He is a solar-energy technical advisor to the World Bank for the Eastern Caribbean, and a peer reviewer of hurricane survivability for the National Renewable Energy Laboratory.
 Recently he was a panel member at the 2017 Caribbean Renewable Energy Forum discussing next generation microgrids and in 2018 at the Puerto Rico Solar Energy Industries Association discussing distributed generation, reliability and survivability in the Caribbean.

 Marc divides his time between our engineering headquarters in St Louis, Missouri, and his home in St Petersburg, Florida.
 He also spends considerable time with our Caribbean clients and with Solar Island Energy joint-venture partners in in the Bahamas, Turks and Caicos, US Virgin Islands, British Virgin Islands, and St. Lucia.

 Education & Licensure

-- BS Ocean Engineering–University of Rhode Island & Florida Atlantic University.
+- BS Ocean Engineering – University of Rhode Island and Florida Atlantic University

-- Licensed Professional Engineer–Nevada, Missouri, Illinois, Iowa, & Florida and NCEES listed.
+- Licensed Professional Engineer (New York, Nevada, Missouri, Illinois, Iowa, Florida, and NCEES listed)

 Daniel is a degreed engineer and a licensed Engineer-in-Training (EIT).
 He is our Lead Engineer on the solar and microgrid design team and is an NABCEP-Certified PV Installation Professional.
 He has extensive experience designing photovoltaic projects ranging from large-scale, industrial, and ground-mounted arrays, to AC and DC-coupled microgrids, and off-grid systems.